 August 2017 - March 2018: The UN Bangkok established its Environmental Management System after carrying out an Initial Environmental Review and establishing its governance structure under senior management leadership.

-June- Dec 2018: The UN Bangkok goes beyond single-use plastics in our catering operations
+June - December 2018: The UN Bangkok bans single-use plastics and paper cups in our catering operations

 This initiative aims at banning all avoidable single-use waste associated with our onsite catering operations.
 All single use catering items were replaced with reusable ones.
 Only in exceptional cases, these were replaced with more sustainable single-use options and charged at an extra fee to promote behavioral change among staff and visitors.
-This initiative is expected to prevent nearly 9 tons of waste annually by rethinking our way of working.
+This initiative has been preventing nearly 9 tons of waste annually by rethinking our way of working.

-Sept 2018 - onwards: Daily Earth Hour Campaign during lunch time
+September 2018 - onwards: Daily Earth Hour Campaign during lunchtime

 October/November 2018: Plants with advanced air filtering properties were planted in our gardens and information on their properties made visible to staff and visitors to share greening tips for their homes.

-August 2017 – ongoing: The EMS team is helping ESCAP reduce the environmental impacts of its future large onsite construction works through detailed waste prevention and management plans, and supporting the integration of energy efficiency and sustainability features into the project components.
+August 2017 - ongoing: The EMS team has been helping ESCAP reduce the environmental impacts of its large onsite construction works through detailed waste prevention and management plans, and supporting the integration of energy efficiency and sustainability features into the project components.

-Since 2017 – ongoing: ESCAP has been organizing green meetings to promote best practices among its participants.
+Since 2017 - ongoing: ESCAP has been organizing green meetings to promote best practices among its participants and reduce the environmental impact of its work.
 What are green meetings?

-- Climate Neutral: We offset the emissions of ESCAP intergovernmental meetings
+- Climate Neutral: We offset the emissions of large ESCAP intergovernmental meetings

 - Waste prevented & minimized:e.g. no single-use catering items